uvarc/rc-website/content/userinfo/research-value.md

 When your Research Value Storage share is created, you will receive an email an from uvaprod@service-now containing the NFS mount `sammas.storage.virginia.edu:vol###`, where ### refers to the specific volume number, and the SMB map `\\sammas.storage.virginia.edu\MyGroup_name`.

+# Drive Mapping with Research Value Storage

+Research Value Storage can be drive mapped on a personal computer to enable drag-and-drop file manipulation and transfer between your PC and your value storage share.
+Detailed instructions for mapping network drives on Windows and Mac machines can be found on the UVa Research Computing <a href="https://discuss.rc.virginia.edu/t/research-value-storage-drive-mapping/838" target="_blank">FAQ knowledgebase</a>.

 # Data transfer